 7. Sign-in/Sign-out of Apple ID

-iMessage problems can be caused due to Apple ID not being recognized by Apple Servers.
+iMessage problems can be caused due to your Apple ID not being recognized by Apple Servers.

-1. Open Settings > tap on your Apple ID.
+Open Settings and tap on your Apple ID.

-2. On Apple ID screen, scroll down to bottom and tap on Sign Out.
+On Apple ID screen, scroll down to bottom and tap on the Sign Out option.

 This should fix the problem, if it was due to your Apple ID not being recognized by Apple servers.